 “The best way to talk about money is a little bit every day,” said Money Under 30 founding editor David Weliver.
 “Money is a part of life; it’s not a big deal until it becomes a big deal.
 And it becomes a big deal when you don’t talk about it and/or hide stuff.”

-The more you talk about money, the sooner you'll learn to do so effectively.
-Moreover, regular money talks keep resentment in check and prevents small problems from turning into big ones.
+The more you talk about money, the sooner you’ll learn to do so effectively.
+Moreover, regular money talks keep resentment in check and prevent small problems from turning into big ones.

-To ensure a positive outcome, you should plan your conversation in advance, write down your desired outcome and resolve to respond positively to your partner's questions and objections.
+To ensure a positive outcome, you should plan what you want to talk about, write down your desired outcome and resolve to respond positively to your partner’s questions and objections.

-Understanding the differences in your backgrounds can also help you and your partner respect each other's financial goals.
-Perhaps you grew up with Depression-era parents or grandparents who saved every penny.
-If your partner was raised in a home with plenty of cash for vacations and luxuries, there's a good chance the two of you will have very different attitudes about finances.
+Understanding the differences in your backgrounds also can help you and your partner respect each other’s financial goals.
+Perhaps you grew up with Depression-era grandparents who saved every penny and shared their experiences with you.
+If your partner was raised in a home with plenty of cash for vacations and luxuries, there’s a good chance the two of you will have very different attitudes about finances.

-Many couples don't know where to start when it comes to setting financial goals as a unit.
-If you and your partner are at a loss, consider sitting down together to tackle the big stuff.
+Many couples don’t know where to start when it comes to setting financial goals as a unit.
+If you and your partner are at a loss, make that part of your conversation and sit down together to tackle the big stuff.